Shingle Style, exterior; cedar shingled, mixed use of field stone and brick textures, decorative roof railings, porte-cochere

 This home has had two different names - It was called "Westbury Court" by Harland Whipple and later “Southridge” Chandler and Parks, Wisconsin architects, designed the home in 1903.
 The cost was $30,000.

-This home was built in 1903 for Harlan Woodbury Whipple and wife Emma Eaton (Gould) Whipple.
-Harlan was born on Oct.
+Harlan Woodbury Whipple was born on Oct.
 8, 1865 in South Dartmouth, Bristol Co., MA, son of Elliot and Samantha (Johnson) Whipple.
 Harlan's parents were both teachers.
 Harlan attended Phillips Academy graduating in 1884, then on to Williams College.
 Harlan went into banking and became a successful broker.
+Harland was also president of the American Automobile Association.
 He married on Dec.
 9, 1890 in Andover, MA, Emma Eaton Gould, b.
 1865 in Andover, daughter of Henry Elias & Sarah C. (Mason) Gould.
 They had two children; Harold Coggswell b.
 Feb.
 9, 1892 in Tacoma, Washington and Elsie J. b.
 Dec.
 24, 1895

 In the 1900 Census the Whipple family are living in East Orange, NJ at 162 Fourth St. The 1910 Census in Andover, MA lists Emma G. Whipple age 44, divorced, son Harold C. age 18, President of an Insurance Co. and daughter Elsie J. age 14.
 House staff, Bridget J. Brady age 27 b.
 Ireland, servant and James Murray age 23 b.
 England, chauffeur.